-Based on Beach-fx model results and economic evaluation, project alternative '0P60B 104to116', a 60 ft extension of the berm and subaqueous beach profile, was identified as the TSP for nourishment of the beach between reference monument R-103.5 and R-116.5.
+Based on Beach-fx model results and economic evaluation, 'Alternative 6', a 60 ft extension of the berm and subaqueous beach profile, was identified as the recommended plan for nourishment of the beach between reference monument R-103.5 and R-116.5.
 A description of this shore protection plan is provided in the following sections.